Sexual orientation obsessive–compulsive disorder: Clinical presentation

 Specifically, patients are confused about their real sexual orientation, with fears of changing one's sexuality ("What if I’m wrong about myself?”) and concerns about others' opinions ("What if everyone finds out?").
 These thoughts can be inconsistent with the past experience.
 One typical pattern of thinking was described by Dr Williams: “How can I be attracted to men if I have always loved women?
 I have dated many women before and never thought about a relationship with a man.
 Thinking about doing sexual acts with a member of the same sex repulses me.
 I can't possibly be gay.
 But why am I thinking of men all the time now?
 That must mean I am gay".
-These intrusive thoughts moves one’s attention to individuals of the gender they suspect being attracted to, misinterpreting it as a confirmation of unwanted changes in sexual orientation.
+These intrusive thoughts moves one’s attention to individuals of the gender they suspect being attracted to, misinterpreting it as a confirmation of unwanted changes in sexual orientation, which can cause distress.

 In an attempt to remove these obsessive thoughts, patients develop compulsive behaviours such as repeatedly imagining sexual situations as a form of reassurance.
 Some individuals seek further confirmation of their sexual orientation by engaging in sexual activity with partners, or by watching heterosexual and homosexual pornography to compare arousal levels.
 However, this reassurance-seeking behaviour often backfires.
 As Williams notes, attempts to confirm heterosexuality through sexual acts can lead to performance anxiety or reduced arousal, which can be misread as evidence of a shift in orientation, thereby reinforcing the obsessive cycle.